oqolarte/oblong/content/project/server.md

 #### Wi-fi
 This laptop has wi-fi capabilities, but isn't immediately compatible due to firmware issues.
-As just mentioned, firmware can be updated by `fw_update` if you're already connected to the internet via ethernet.
+As mentioned, firmware can be updated by `fw_update` if ethernet connection was successful.
-But if that's unsuccessful for some reason, skip to the next section to get the firmware updates.
+Otherwise, skip to the next section to get the firmware updates.

 This laptop has `ath(4)`, i.e. Atheros IEEE 802.11a/b/g wireless network device with GPIO.

-To set up the wifi, create a file `etc/hostname.athn0` as root and input these following lines:
+To set up the wifi, I created a file `/etc/hostname.athn0` as root and input these following lines:
 ```shell
 nwid myHomeWiFi wpakey p@s&w0rD
 dhcp